-Our St Patrick's Catholic Primary School is aware of the signs of abuse and neglect so we can identify children who may need help or protection.
+Our school is aware of the signs of abuse and neglect so we can identify children who may need help or protection.
 All staff are aware of environmental factors which may impact on a child's welfare and safety and understand safeguarding in the wider context (contextual safeguarding).
 Staff are aware of safeguarding issues that can put children at risk of harm and understand that behaviours linked to issues such as drug taking, alcohol abuse, deliberately missing education and sexting put children in danger.